Astronauty/aipex-quadruped-baselines/README.md

 ```

 Brief explanation of the variables:
-N_MPC: # of timesteps in the MPC planning horizon
+- N_MPC: # of timesteps in the MPC planning horizon
-Q_scale: Scaling factor on the quadratic state cost in LQR, where $Q = Q_scale*diag(Q_diag)$
+- Q_scale: Scaling factor on the quadratic state cost in LQR, where $'Q = Q_scale*diag(Q_diag)'$
-mpc_dt: Rate in seconds that MPC resolves for GRFs
+- mpc_dt: Rate in seconds that MPC resolves for GRFs
-q_diag: Diagonal terms in the quadratic state cost for LQR, where $Q = Q_scale*diag(Q_diag)$
+- q_diag: Diagonal terms in the quadratic state cost for LQR, where $Q = Q_scale*diag(Q_diag)$
-MPC_STATE_UPDATE_RATE_MS: Rate at which the current robot state $\bf{x_0}$ is updated within the controller (the initial state for the dynamics rollout within the solver)
+- MPC_STATE_UPDATE_RATE_MS: Rate at which the current robot state $\bf{x_0}$ is updated within the controller (the initial state for the dynamics rollout within the solver)
-mass: Weight of the rigid body approximation of the quadruped
+- mass: Weight of the rigid body approximation of the quadruped
-mu_static_friction: static friction between the quadruped feet and ground (modifies the friction cone constraint in the solver)
+- mu_static_friction: static friction between the quadruped feet and ground (modifies the friction cone constraint in the solver)
-footstep_planning_horizon_s: planning horizon in seconds for planning footstep locations (this must be at least as long as the mpc horizon $N_MPC \times mpc_dt$).
+- footstep_planning_horizon_s: planning horizon in seconds for planning footstep locations (this must be at least as long as the mpc horizon $N_MPC \times mpc_dt$)